BCCDC-DSI/RADD/README.md

 - ComputeCanada [only accessible by Lisa]

 ## Getting started

+1. Setup [Multi-factor authentication](https://mfadevices.id.ubc.ca/).
+This is mandatory step or you will not be able to SSH.

 1. Connect to ```myvpn.ubc.ca``` through myVPN
    - [Set up guide for Mac users](https://ubc.service-now.com/kb_view.do?sysparm_article=KB0017956#macos)
    - Window users may need to email and request OneDrive link to download an installer, as Lisa did in April, 2024